Collection inventory

 Note on alternate formats:

-Some items from the collection have been scanned and are accessible through SCRC Online, our digital portal.
-Portions of the collection are also available on microfilm (see Microfilm 1951).
+Some items from the collection have been scanned and are accessible through our Digital Collections page.
+Portions of the collection are also available on microfilm.